Openfisca-NSW/openfisca_windows_tutorial/README.md

 ![Atom OpenFISCA tree](/img/atom_openfisca_country_template.png)

 Click on the file you want to edit, make your edits, remember to save them and then make test again - whatever changes you've made should be reflected.

+You could also use something like Notepad++, which I also recommend (and use to double check formatting and other things are consistent from Atom).
+Other recommendations for text editors to use are welcome!

 ## Uploading changes